 2. Do your homework

 b.
 Networking is key- Networking plays a special role when it comes to niche hiring.
 Spreading your network by including more and more people in the domain of your niche is bound to result in a higher turnout for your job listing.
-The way to network is to find communities and organizations related to your niche and connecting with them.
+The way to network is to find communities and organizations related to your niche and connect with them.
 Referrals from nodes in your network will lead to a better quality of candidates.

 But simply networking isn’t enough for optimized niche hiring.
 Even your network must be specialized.
 Share the job listing within specialized networks to find like-minded people who have the skills you need.
 It’ll reduce the candidate pool to those who pass the benchmark you’ve set.
 Using social media tactfully can also act as a powerful tool in specialized networking.